 1. Private day care run by a parent (privat dagpleje)

 In private day care run by a parent, the person looks after his or her own child plus another child, or his or her own two children in their own home.

-- The price is not set by the City of Copenhagen but negotiated with the childminder.
-For full-time childminding, most parents pay amount that is equivalent to a nursery place.
+- The price is normally negotiated with the childminder.
+For full-time childminding, most parents pay amount that is equivalent to that of a nursery place.

-- The Childminders's wage consist of subsidy from the City of Copenhagen and payments from the parent(s).
-The size of the subsidy depends on the number of hours per week and the age of the child.
+- The childminder's wage consists of subsidy from the city of Copenhagen and payments from the parent(s).
+The amount of the subsidy depends on the number of hours per week and the age of the child.

 - The subsidy is paid in arrears into your Nemkonto bank account on the last working day of the month.

 - The subsidy is paid out once we have received a receipt for your monthly payment.
 In order to receive the subsidy, you and your child must both be residents in the City of Copenhagen.

 - Child under 3 * = DKK 6,387 a month in subsidy payment with a minimum payment from the parent(s) of DKK 2,139.